brucemack/kc1fsz-rc1/README.md

 right after all of the various filter, decimations, interpolations, etc. A -3dB signal was injected into the audio flow swept from 50Hz to
 3500Hz.
 The output level (i.e. the audio being passed to the transmitter) was measured at each frequency.
+This is an important test because it validates that audio can be passed through the digital flow without distortion.

 The output plot looks like this:

 ![Output Spectrum](docs/spectrum-1.jpg)